-If you need a little inspiration for dinner tonight, try one of these two delicious and healthy recipes from Carissa Bealert, nationally recognized health, nutrition and fitness expert.
+If you need a little inspiration for dinner tonight, try one of these two delicious and healthy recipes from Carissa Bealert, nationally recognized health, nutrition, and fitness expert.
+They both use pork, a lean, versatile protein that pairs well with bunches of flavor profiles.

 Fried rice is classic comfort food.
 In this version, it’s made a little lighter using lean ground pork and quinoa instead of rice and good-for-you vegetables like carrots and asparagus.